microchip-pic-avr-examples/avr128da48-cnano-printf-float-mplab-mcc/README.md

 ## Demo:
 Using Control Panel or the system's configuration tool, identify the serial port number allocated by the OS (COMx, ttySx, etc).

-Open Microchip Data Visualizer, choose 115200 format, then connect to the appropriate serial port.
+Open Microchip Data Visualizer, choose the 115200 format, then connect to the appropriate serial port.

-At the start a message with 'Hello World!' and on the next line is shown the CPU frequency.
-Then, the on-board LED starts toggling once a second, while the serial terminal displays an incrementing floating point number.
+A message with "Hello World!" will appear on the first line and the next one shows the CPU frequency.
+Then, the on-board LED starts toggling once per second, while the serial terminal displays an incrementing floating point number.

 <br><img src="images/data_visualizer.png" width="600">